-Hundreds of patients have missed important appointments because their non-emergency ambulance failed to arrive.
+Hundreds of patients have missed important appointments because their non-emergency ambulance, operated by Coperforma, failed to arrive.

 Sussex non-emergency transport service was privatised earlier this month, and since then patients with illnesses including cancer and kidney failure have missed appointments because their transport didn’t turn up.